About the Program

-New Mexico’s EBT incentive program began in 2010 at 17 farmers’ markets with a federal stimulus funding provided by the New Mexico Human Services Department.
+New Mexico’s farmers’ market EBT incentive program began in 2010 at 17 farmers’ markets with a federal stimulus funding provided by the New Mexico Human Services Department.
 Several markets carried the program forward in the years that followed.
 In 2015, the New Mexico Farmers’ Marketing Association received both federal and state funding to expand the program to more than 30 New Mexico farmers’ markets, and has partnered with the Fair Food Network to introduce the Double Up Food Bucks program.
 In 2016, the program expanded to include select grocery stores as a pilot program, and farm stands, mobile markets, and CSAs.
-This expansion in addition to an increased number of participating farmers’ markets in the state allowed the program to include almost 90 outlets statewide in 2016.
+This expansion in addition to an increased number of participating farmers’ markets in the state allowed the program to include almost 70 outlets statewide in 2016.

 Double Up has been at the forefront of innovations in healthy food incentives, and the NMFMA is proud to partner with the Fair Food Network implementing the Double Up model.
-The program’s uniform design, central administration, and local implementation has proven to be successful in rural and urban communities alike.
+The program’s uniform design, central administration, and local implementation have proven to be successful in rural and urban communities alike.
 The program is rooted in partnerships—both with local partners and key statewide efforts.

-The NMFMA looks forward to many years of successful partnerships at the local, state and national level to make Double Up Food Bucks a winning program for New Mexico’s farmers and consumers!
+The NMFMA looks forward to many years of successful partnerships at the local, state, and national level to make Double Up Food Bucks a winning program for New Mexico’s farmers and consumers!